 (SHIKOKU Seminar) Special rates (single $45, twin $90) with breakfast are available at Hotel Sunroute Seto-Ohasi (1 minute from UTAZU JR station and 15-20 minute walk from seminar location in Shikoku) sunroute-seto.com

-Refunds: Deposit of $300 is refundable until August 31; beyond that date the deposit is non-refundable; the balance of $950 (for early bird registration) is due by September 30.
+Refunds: Deposit of $300 and/or remainder of tuition paid is refundable until August 31.
 Any registrant after August 31 will be required to pay the full amount of $300 deposit and $1150 balance due, and this payment must be made in full by September 31.
 After September 31, there will be no refund of any kind.

 Contact Jeffrey Dann at firstname.lastname@example.org for more information.
 Please write “Japan 5″ in the subject line.